ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

 \subsection{Orthogonal Recursive Update}

-We start by considering OGD directly applied to the one-pass learning setting.
+We start by considering OGD directly applied to the one-pass learning setting \jdiff{with a scalar-output model $f(x;w)\in\mathbb{R}$, \emph{i.e.}, $c=1$}.
 By treating each task $T_k$ in the continual learning setting as consisting of a single datapoint, OGD will run multiple gradient descent steps on the single datapoint.
-While perfect fitting/interpolation is desired in often highly overparameterized models~\cite{belkin2019reconciling,bartlett2020benign}, it will take many iterations for OGD to perfectly fit the datapoint.
-Instead, inspired by the recent trend in meta-learning, we consider a one-step learning scheme that only runs a \emph{single} gradient step to interpolate the new datapoint.
-We first begin with the following result that serves as a building block for our algorithm design; see Appendix~\ref{app:proof_step} for a proof. \begin{lemma} Consider a linear model $f(x;w)=w^\top x$, and let $\tilde{g}$ be the projection defined by \eqref{eq:ogd_projection} of any vector $g\in\mathbb{R}^p$.
-Then, for any step size $\eta\in\mathbb{R}$, the new parameter $w' = w - \eta \tilde{g}$ preserves the predictions on the previous datapoints, i.e., $f(x;w') = f(x;w)$ for all $(x,y)\in\bigcup_{k=1}^{i-1}T_k$. \end{lemma}
+While perfect fitting/interpolation is often desired in highly overparameterized models~\cite{belkin2019reconciling,bartlett2020benign}, it will take many iterations for OGD to perfectly fit the datapoint.
+Instead, inspired by the trends in meta-learning, we consider a one-step learning scheme that only runs a \emph{single} gradient step to interpolate the new datapoint.
+We first begin with the following result that serves as a building block for our algorithm design; see Appendix~\ref{app:proof_step} for a proof. \begin{lemma} Consider a \jdiff{feature-based linear model $f(x;w)=\phi(x)^\top w\in\mathbb{R}$}, and let $\tilde{g}$ be the projection defined by \eqref{eq:ogd_projection} of any vector $g\in\mathbb{R}^p$.
+Then, for any step size $\eta\in\mathbb{R}$, the new parameter $w' = w - \eta \tilde{g}$ preserves the predictions on the previous datapoints, \emph{i.e.}, $f(x;w') = f(x;w)$ for all $(x,y)\in\bigcup_{k=1}^{i-1}T_k$. \end{lemma}

 The main takeaway of Lemma~\ref{lem:step} is that the predictions for the previous datapoints do not change when we update the model along the direction $\tilde g$.
-Hence, we may choose $\eta$ so that the updated parameter $w'$ can perfectly fit the new datapoint, say $(x', y')$, as $y' = w'^\top x' = (w - \eta \tilde{g})^\top x'$.
-Following this principle, a straightforward calculation yields the following update rule for $i\geq 1$:
+Hence, we may choose $\eta$ so that the updated parameter $w'$ can perfectly fit the new datapoint, say $(x', y')$, as \jdiff{$y' = \phi(x')^\top w' = \phi(x')^\top (w - \eta \tilde{g})$}.
+Following this principle, a straightforward calculation yields the following update rule: